-- Preventing vein disease if it’s hereditary.
+- You can prevent vein disease if it’s hereditary.
 There currently is no proven way to completely prevent developing spider veins.

-- Spider veins are always a cosmetic issue.
-If you have more severe spider veins, it is recommend that you have an ultrasound examination to determine if Chronic Venous Insufficiency is the underlying cause of your spider veins.
+- Spider veins aren’t always a cosmetic issue.
+If you have more severe spider veins, we recommend that you have an ultrasound examination to determine if Chronic Venous Insufficiency is the underlying cause of your spider veins.

 - Wearing high heels can cause foot problems, but they do not cause spider veins.

 - Crossing your legs does not lead to spider veins, but prolonged sitting can.

 - Pregnancy doesn’t cause spider veins.
 But certain conditions in your body during pregnancy can increase your risk for vein health issues, including spider veins.